securitytxt/security-txt/draft-foudil-securitytxt.md

 This document defines a text file to be placed in a known location that provides information about vulnerability disclosure practices of a particular organization.
-The format of this file is machine-parsable following the ABNF grammar defined in
+The format of this file is machine-parsable and MUST follow the ABNF grammar defined in
 {{abnf}}.
 This file is intended to help security researchers when disclosing security vulnerabilities.